ieeedistill/ieeedistill.github.io/_pages/accepted_papers.md

 # Accepted Papers: TBD

-We’ll revier the submissions and will announce the accepted papers here.
+We’ll review the submissions and will announce the accepted papers here.

 <small>Stay tuned for updates after **August 28, 2025**.</small>